Barryxyz/Automobile-Market-Analyzer/DataApp/README.md

 	2. Download repo
 	3. Go into the repo
 	4. Go into the directory with manage.py and run 'python manage.py runserver'
-	5. Use the local address
+	5. Use the local address and make sure to include '/table' at the end of the url Should be " "

 How to add more fields:
 	- Edit models.py to include more variables